 It’s okay to admit it.
-You’re scared to take a RTW trip.
+You’re scared to take a long-term, RTW trip.
 I don’t blame you.
 It’s a frightening thing to think about.
 I was extremely worried that I was ruining my life when we ultimately decided to quit our jobs and travel around the world for a year.
-The quickly sinking economy didn’t help either.
-“Am I really going to voluntarily quit a good, stable, well paying job in the midst of an economic breakdown?”
-I would ask myself in the months leading up to our trip in 2008.

 I don’t have enough money

 This is the biggest reason people give for not traveling, and while a lack of funds isn’t easy to overcome, if you make travel your priority, the money will be there.
 The first thing that potential RTW travelers have to realize is that it’s not nearly as expensive as you think.
 There are plenty of places around the world where you can get by comfortably on $40/day (many more thrifty backpackers have done on it on far less than that).